Street Cents: Seasons 1–8

 Originally, there were 3 hosts (Jamie Bradley, Benita Ha and Chris Lydon-- Jonathan Torrens replaced Lydon later in Season 1) and a sneaky salesman named Ken Pompadour (played by Brian Heighton) and various pigs and hedgehogs named after coins.
 Season 1 featured a pink pig named Penny, Season 2 had a pink and black pig named Nickel and Season 3, a pot-bellied pig called Moui (Vietnamese for 'dime') and then hedgehogs One-Bit & Two-Bit.
 Ken was a weak-willed lackey for the "evil" corporation BuyCo, which always sold inferior, overpriced and shoddy products, and marketed how great their products were in a stereotypical parody fashion.
 Every week, Ken would try to sell the viewers and hosts BuyCo products and every week the hosts would foil his scheme.
 Eventually, Ken's boss (whose face was never seen but was secretly played by host Jamie Bradley) died over Aruba, and Ken got promoted to the head of BuyCo.
 As boss, Ken's image changed completely, as he was cool, wore all black leather (including pants), had a goatee, and always was able to snap his hand to reveal an item for dramatic effect.
 He also had his own team of lackeys or "yes men".
 Since Brian Heighton left the show, the BuyCo storyline completely disappeared, and the show became less story oriented.

 Jamie Bradley left the show in 1994 as host and was replaced by Anna Dirksen but made cameo appearances for several years after.

-Seasons 9-17
+Seasons 9–17

 By the ninth season, Street Cents took on a more news-magazine style while maintaining a focus on empowering young people to make their own educated decisions about the media and products they consume.
 Despite being based in Halifax, the show still maintained its efforts to include all of Canada in the segments it produces by featuring segments from across Canada in each episode.
 During the final few years, the show also expanded by featuring segments on various teen issues such as divorce, interracial dating, and eating disorders.

+Studio segments in Seasons 11 and 12 were directed by Stephen Hall.
+Both seasons were nominated for both Gemini and iEmmy awards.
+In 2001, episode four from Season 12 won both the Gemini and iEmmy.